 Redecorating on a budget?
 Go for Mid-century modern remakes

-We suggest mixing and matching remakes with the real thing to keep you living room original.
+We suggest mixing and matching remakes with the real thing to keep your living room looking authentic.
 Mid-century modern knick knacks can often hide on the shelves in charity shops so you can pick them up relatively cheaply if you are lucky.
 Look out for Scandinavian-inspired prints and quirky ceramics.

 Don’t forget to scour eBay for any bargains too.
-The pieces you find may need a bit of TLC but it will be worth it to save the £££.
+The pieces you find may need a bit of TLC but it will be worth it to save the £££s.

 Get smart Mid-century modern storage

-No matter how clean and simple your desired aesthetic, you are still going to need some kind of mid-century living room storage to hide away your 21st century clutter.
-“For your books, vinyl and even your TV, choose a modular storage system, such as Ladderax, “ suggests Kate.
-“The system consisted of teak shelves, cupboards, drawers and pull down cocktail units which could be positioned exactly as you wanted.”
+No matter how clean and simple your desired aesthetic, you are still going to need some kind of Mid-century living room storage to hide away your 21st century clutter.
+'For your books, vinyl and even your TV, choose a modular storage system, such as Ladderax,' suggests Kate.
+'The system consists of teak shelves, cupboards, drawers and pull down cocktail units which can be positioned exactly as you wanted.'

 Opt for Mid-century modern flooring

-To get a smarter finish to your Mid-century living room, choose a real wood floor such as parquet.
+To get a smarter finish to your Mid-century living room flooring, opt for a real wood floor such as parquet.
 Wool rugs in autumnal muted tones will add texture and softness to your room – you could even hang rugs on your walls as artwork.